Jerry Lumpe: Kansas City Athletics

 But Lumpe could not break into the Yankees' regular lineup.
 In 1959, again beginning the season as a utility infielder, he was hitting only .222 in 18 games when he was dealt to the second-division Kansas City Athletics on May 26 with pitchers Johnny Kucks and Tom Sturdivant for outfielder Héctor López and pitcher Ralph Terry.
 Lumpe started 54 games as Kansas City's second baseman and 47 as their shortstop, although he still showed rust at the plate, hitting only .243 with the Athletics in 108 games.

-In 1960, Lumpe's first year as a starting second baseman, he began to find his stride.
+In 1960, Lumpe's first year as a starting second baseman (playing 127 games at second base and only 14 at shortstop), he began to find his stride.
 He raised his batting average to .271 and led his club in hits with 156.
+He had a .982 fielding percentage at second base, third highest among American League second basemen; and was fourth in putouts, fifth in assists and fifth in double plays turned among third basemen.

 His best two offensive seasons came in 1961 and 1962, as he held down the right side of the Kansas City infield with first baseman Siebern, his teammate in college and with the Yankees.
 In 1961, Lumpe batted .293 with 167 hits, including nine triples, second in the American League.
-Then, in 1962, he batted .301, with ten homers and 83 RBI.
-He was second the league in hits with 193, second again in triples (ten), fifth in doubles (34) and eighth in batting average.
+Then, in 1962, he batted .301, with ten home runs, 89 runs scored, and 83 runs batted in (RBIs).
+He was second in the league in hits with 193, second again in triples (ten), fifth in doubles (34) and eighth in batting average.
 All were personal bests, and Lumpe finished 25th in voting for the Junior Circuit's MVP race.
+His fielding percentage at second base in 1961 was .978 (fourth best in the AL), and .980 in 1962 (second best in the AL).